alexgroom/cgpoc/agcoolstoresm/README.md

 ## Manual Prereqs

-* Assumes OCP 4.4
+* Assumes OCP 4.4 onwards
 * Cluster operators for Elastic Search, Jaeger, Kiali and Service Mesh must be installed.
-* Service Mesh (as documented) should be further installed into the istio-system project where the control plane and service member roll are added.
+* Service Mesh (as documented) should be further installed into the `istio-system` project where the control plane and service member roll are added.
 * The name of the deployed project eg `agcoolstoresm` must be added to the member roll list.
 * Check that the allow-from-all-namspaces Network Policy is installed in the project
 * The istio ingress URL needs to be discovered and then used as the `COOLSTORE_GW_ENDPOINT` environment variable value for the web component